informal-org/informal/appy/templates/docs/tutorial.md

 for key in greetings:
     value : key
-# Array of map elements with key & value flipped.
+# List of map elements with key & value flipped.
 ```

 You can loop over multiple arrays simultaneously.
 This often comes in useful for "zipping" values together from multiple lists.